 With the arrival of a new leader, one insurance company wanted to rethink its strategy of operating its multiple business units individually, each using a separate cloud platform.
 The goal was to share best practices across the groups and simplify under one operating model for all three cloud platforms.
 Consolidation would be achieved by leveraging automation and shared services/communities.
 They also sought to evolve their new project intake business model to start determining which cloud was the best fit.

 The organizational objectives focused on modernizing the business to enhance efficiency and collaboration, spur innovation and sharpen the company’s competitive differentiation.
 WWT advanced those goals by leveraging the benefits of AWS, Microsoft Azure and GCP.
 We also recommended establishing a Multicloud Center of Excellence managed by a cross-functional team built from multiple departments.

 To drive better business decisions, a professional sports organization needed a way to cleanse, combine and associate critical data coming in from more than nine different sources.
 It suffered from relational data architecture limitations and an antiquated data warehouse pushed to its limits.
 They needed to modernize their data platform, eliminate choke points, increase the efficiency of data capture/flow and support a more flexible analytics model.

 The organization pursued faster access to critical data sets and the ability to allow various types of users to work with those data sets.
 Working with WWT, the organization was able to restructure its on-premises applications and data sets to run effectively in a multicloud environment.
 The aim was to help the company become more competitive and, ultimately, win championships.

 WWT cloud services

 WWT’s overriding goal is to help you build a smart cloud strategy.
-That means aligning the strategy to your business and its goals, no matter if you need a public, private, hybrid cloud or multicloud solution.
+That means aligning the strategy to your business and its goals, no matter if you need a public, private, hybrid or multicloud solution.
 We offer a robust array of tools and services expressly designed to empower your cloud efforts.
 These resources are informed by demonstrated expertise in the following: